siariazi/Rt/README.md

 bdsky_example_regular.rmd: estimating Re from beast results.
 The script is written by Louis du Plessis.
 In this version we are estimating the time of origin (I prefer this version). \
 Workflow: metadata and fasta file from OOPidemic package should be combined together (add_data_since.R), then run the BESAT using the config explanined below and finally post-analysis using bdsky_example_regular.rmd. \ \
 Configuring the BEAUti file: \
-In setting Tip Dates be careful to choose since some time in the past. \ Site model: subst model: HKY \
+In setting Tip Dates be careful to choose since some time in the past \ Site model: subst model: HKY \
 Go to priors: \
 Birth Death Skyline Serial \